paraspell/docs/docs/api/xcmP.md

     from: 'Parachain', // Replace "Parachain" with sender Parachain, e.g., "Acala"
     to: 'Parachain' // Replace Parachain with same parameter as "from" parameter
     currency: { currencySpec }, // Reffer to currency spec options above
-    address: 'Address', // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Multilocation
+    address: 'Address', // Replace "Address" with destination wallet address (In AccountID32 or AccountKey20 Format) or custom Location
   }),
 });
 ```

-### Custom multilocation call
+### Custom location call
-You can now customize multilocations for Address, Currency and Destination within all three scenarios (where possible).
+You can now customize locations for Address, Currency and Destination within all three scenarios (where possible).

    - **Parameters**:
         - Same as in above scenarios